logo

 www.islandrights.org/about-us/

-In 2016, Desiree advised and assisted the Ministry of National Security and the Office of the Attorney General of the Bahamas with the implementation of the Office of the Public Defender Bahamas.
+Desiree has advised and assisted the Ministry of National Security and the Office of the Attorney General of the Bahamas with the implementation of the Office of the Public Defender Bahamas.

 Desiree is called to the St Lucian Bar with the ability to practice in most Caribbean Countries.